asingh-2151/GRIP-TSF-Task-1---Supervised-ML/README.md

 # GRIP-TSF-Task-1---Supervise-Learning
-Predict the scores obtained by a student in a test based on the number of study hours.
+1. Predict the scores obtained by a student in a test based on the number of study hours.
+2. Calculate the score of a student who studies for 9.25 hours/day.